Seeru-crypto/helmes_homework/README.md

 ## setup via docker
 - navigate to /api
 - Build gradle project with either gradle build or gradle assemble
-- navigate to /
+- navigate to project root
-- run docker-compose up -d
+- run ``docker-compose up -d``
 - application should be available at http://localhost:8880/
     - swagger should be available at http://localhost:8880/api/swagger-ui/index.html

+NB: When running UI in docker, during the first render an error might occur.
+I could not figure out why this happens, but it does not affect the functionality of the application.
+If it occurs just reload the browser.

 ## Stack
 - back-end: I used spring boot java with swagger for API documentation and testcontainers for in-depth integration testing.